cloudmesh-community/book/chapters/pi/software.md

 ### Password

-Before you bring your Raspbery Pi on the networks, you need to reset the password.
+Before you bring your Raspberry Pi on the networks, you need to reset the password.
 This can be done by starting the terminal and typing in it the command

     $ passwd

 The original password is `raspberrypi` and every one knows it.
-SO if you put your pi on the network it is easily compromized.
+SO if you put your pi on the network it is easily compromised.
 Hence, change your password first.

 ### Locale

-You want to also set your system to use your language ssttings for the keyboard. you can do this isn the terminal with
+You want to also set your system to use your language settings for the keyboard. you can do this isn the terminal with

     raspi-config